couchbaselabs/GrocerySync-Android/README.md

 This is a simple example of using the [Couchbase Lite Android](https://github.com/couchbase/couchbase-lite-android) mobile database framework.

 The "use case" is a shared grocery list where all devices using the application would see a mirror of the grocery list.
-Any changes will automatically background sync with a CouchDB or [Sync Gateway](https://github.com/couchbaselabs/sync_gateway) running in the cloud.  (bi-directional)
+Any changes will automatically background sync with a CouchDB running in the cloud.  (bi-directional)

 ## Prequisites

 * Install [Android Studio](http://developer.android.com/sdk/installing/studio.html) version 0.1.3 or later
+* Install Apache CouchDB

 ## Getting the code